-&lt;sup>14 The 75-year present value imbalance for Social Security and Medicare Part A of \$19.6 trillion is comprised of several line items from the long-term fiscal projections - Social Security outlays net of Social Security payroll taxes (\$20.6 trillion) and Medicare Part A outlays net of Medicare payroll taxes (\$7.2 trillion) - as well as subcomponents of these programs not presented separately in the table.
-These subcomponents include Social Security and Medicare Part A administrative costs that are classified as non-defense discretionary spending (\$0.7 trillion) and Social Security and Medicare Part A income other than payroll taxes: taxation of benefits (-\$4.0 trillion), Federal employer share (-\$1.2 trillion), and other income (-\$3.7 trillion).
+&lt;sup>15 The 75-year present value imbalance for Social Security and Medicare Part A of \$23.5 trillion is comprised of several line items from the SLTFP - Social Security outlays net of Social Security payroll taxes (\$23.0 trillion) and Medicare Part A outlays net of Medicare payroll taxes (\$10.1 trillion) - as well as subcomponents of these programs not presented separately in the statement.
+These subcomponents include Social Security and Medicare Part A, and Medicare Part B administrative costs that are classified as non-defense discretionary spending (\$0.9 trillion) and Social Security and Medicare Part A income other than payroll taxes: taxation of benefits (-\$4.8 trillion), federal employer share (-\$1.3 trillion), and other income (-\$4.4 trillion).